Matthew Robineau

 Lenders are more likely to offer competitive rates if they are confident in the borrower's ability to repay the loan within the agreed timeframe.

-Bridging loan rates have fluctuated over time due to changes in market conditions, economic factors, and regulatory developments.
+Bridging loan rates have fluctuated over the years, influenced by market conditions, economic factors, and regulatory changes.

-Borrowers should stay informed about current market trends and lender offerings to secure the best possible rates for their bridging loans.
+For borrowers, staying informed about current market trends and lender offerings is key to securing the best possible rates.

 Bridging finance rates are generally higher than those of commercial mortgages due to the short-term nature and higher risk associated with bridging loans.